WAKE OF LIBERTY recommends a reading and interpretation of Old Nick’s texts in a way that turns their content on its head.

 Some say this is a cheat, this channeling of nefarious opinion; a way of staying on the fence, playing both sides, getting away with despicable commentary.
 If one wishes to warn against the foul among us and their flagrant methods of conducting politics and business, one ought to expose them outright, they say.

-It’s a naive way of approaching the issue, this indignant disapproval of the Machiavelli approach, typical of the do-goodery that deems itself the hero and savior of the world.
+It’s a naive way of approaching the issue, this indignant disapproval of Machiavelli’s approach, typical of the do-goodery that deems itself the hero and savior of the world.
 The Superman Complex.
 Too full of itself, it assumes right by way of entitlement, which is a surefire way of being displaced down the line by something more fitting and in touch with the times.
 Preachers and bigshots come and go, but analytical thought remains.

-A more apt way to tackle contentious and controversial issues is to sometimes assume the nature of whatever one is dealing with, without getting bogged down in the moralisms of the day, at least not in terms of taking a stance against any given position.
+A more apt way to tackle contentious and controversial issues is to assume the nature of whatever one is dealing with, without getting bogged down in the moralisms of the day, at least not in terms of taking a stance against any given position.
 Let the ethics of the thesis be insinuated, at best.
 Steer clear of all highhanded denunciation, in fact, flip it.
-Immerse the argument in its own logic, let it play out in full, even tout it on occasion, giving it an air of authenticity and plenty of momentum.
+Immerse the argument in its own logic, let it play out in full, even tout it on occasion, giving it an air of authenticity and sheer momentum.

 It’s an approach that allows the reader to understand the true intent of the argument, its elemental nature, offering ways with which to observe it, analyze it, and dissect it.
 It allows the reader to understand how it works, why it does what it does, what ruses it employs to get its way and how it’s likely to play itself out.